DOS Days

 Crashes were common and fun to watch/replay, and the crashed cars remain on the circuit during the race, to be avoided on subsequent laps!

 Graphics: 256-colour VGA graphics finally in a racing sim!
 The 3D car models were somewhat simple, but we didn't care - they were 3D!
-For those running an older PC like an XT or 286 you could choose from 3 graphics detail levels which affected the amount of scenery by the side of the road and the horizon.
+For those running an older PC like an XT or 286 you could choose from 3 graphics detail levels which affected the amount of scenery by the side of the road and the horizon to keep frame rates up.
 Car crashes were a particular highlight with bits of car flying off.
 Even in EGA mode, the colours were tastefully done and with dithering effects you sometimes couldn't tell the difference between VGA and EGA.
 7/10

 Sound: Another first... we get Ad Lib and Roland MT-32 sound options, both of which were brilliantly executed.
 The engine scream, tyre squeal, crashes, and intro tune make Indy 500 an appealing title to come back to without fear of having to listen to the dreaded PC beeper.
 8/10